COSC3020/theory-vs-practice-swilso59-1/README.md

   - $\(\log_2 n)$ is how we can determine the hieght of the tree with n being the amount of elements in the tree.
   - we also know that with the hieght of the tree we can determine the maximum amount of comparisons that would be made to find a particular element in the tree.
   - $\\log_2 1000 = 9.965$ which we can just round to 10 given the tree is balanced.
-So know we know the height of the tree is ten and the max number of comparisons made is 11 or $\\log_2 (n) + 1$
+So know we know the height of the tree is 10 and the max number of comparisons made is 11 or $\\log_2 (n) + 1$
   - So now we know a tree that has 1000 elements has a height of ten and a max number of comparisons of 11.
 We also know this takes 5 seconds so find a specific element.